jaderigby/segments/README.md

 ## Web Components ##

-To make segments even awesomer, yes "awesomer", a web component library has been included.
+To make Segments even awesomer, yes "awesomer", a web component library has been included.
 These web component elements can be written like so:

 ```
 <segment-elem class="thirds">